Juninho Cearense: Journeyman in coastal Brazil

-In January 2005 he was signed by Clube de Regatas Brasil in 2-year contract, but immediately left for Marília Atlético Clube in temporary deal.
+In January 2005 Juninho Cearense signed for Clube de Regatas Brasil in two-year contract, but immediately left for Marília Atlético Clube in temporary deal.
 In September 2005 he left for fellow Alagoas club Associação Atlética Coruripe in another temporary deal.
 In next season, he left for Esporte Clube Santo André.
 In March 2006 he returned to CRB again but in May 2006 left for Ceará Sporting Club, city rival of Fortaleza.
 Released in August, Juninho joined Esporte Clube Bahia in September.

 Vila Nova of Goiás

-In 2007, he was signed by Vila Nova Futebol Clube of Goiás state, which he extended the contract in May to last until 30 November 2007.
+In 2007, Juninho Cearense signed for Vila Nova Futebol Clube of Goiás state, which he extended the contract in May to last until 30 November 2007.
 That season he played alongside another Juninho – Júnior César Moreira da Cunha.
 The club promoted as the third in 2007 Campeonato Brasileiro Série C.

 NE return

-In January 2008 he was signed by Fortaleza again.
+In January 2008 Juninho Cearense signed for Fortaleza again.
 In August 2008 he returned to CRB in short-term deal.
 However, in September he left for Agremiação Sportiva Arapiraquense.
-In January 2009 he was signed by Associação Desportiva Confiança, located in Aracaju, capital of Sergipe state.
+In January 2009 he signed for Associação Desportiva Confiança, located in Aracaju, capital of Sergipe state.
 He was released in September.